JanssenProject/jans/docs/CONTRIBUTING.md

 **Graduated**

 * Projects that are mature, production-ready, and widely adopted, with a strong and diverse contributor base.
-These have met all CNCF graduation criteria including security, governance, and community sustainability.
+These have met all CNCF graduation criteria, including security, governance, and community sustainability.

-**Demo**

-* Projects focused on tooling.
-These projects might be of transient nature, not committed by Janssen Project roadmap.

 **Incubating**

 * Projects that show growth and use in production environments, with active maintainers and contributors.
 They meet certain CNCF standards but are still maturing toward full graduation.

 **Experimental**

 * Early-stage or experimental projects that are under active development but not yet proven in production.
 They are accepted for innovation and potential community interest.

+**Demo**

+* Projects focused on tooling.
+These projects might be of a transient nature, not committed by Janssen Project roadmap.

 ## Contributing to the documentation